bbustin/bbustin/content/posts/2025-02-07_foray_into_agentic_ai.md

 ```

 Now when I run `nix develop` jupyter lab opens.
 I look at both `analysis.ipynb` and `visual_vs_text_browser.ipynb`
 and they also are doing the same thing to a certain degree.
-I know at this point, that I should really
+I know at this point that I should really
 go back to the start, examine LangChain/LangGraph, smolagents, and then find what other libraries.
 But,
 franky, I find this fun.